 Every year when winter comes, from various places in and outside of Japan, many skiers come to the ski resorts and enjoy skiing.

 Ski Jiru (スキー汁: Ski Soup)

-When it comes to the history, the city of Joetsu in Niigata is considered to be the place where the art of skiing was first introduced from abroad, by Major Theodor Edler von Lerch from Austria in 1911.
+When it comes to history, the city of Joetsu in Niigata is considered to be the place where the art of skiing was first transmitted from abroad by Major Theodor Edler von Lerch from Austria in 1911.

 During the skiing training in the year 1911, it is said that a bowl of miso soup called “Skijiru (スキー汁: Ski Soup)” was served in order for each of the trainees to warm up the body and satisfy the hunger.

 The ski soup is a variant of Ton Jiru (豚汁) pork soup, and even now, it is available in and around the Joetsu region.

 vs. Ton Jiru

 Ski Jiru is primarily different in ingredients from Ton Jiru.